-The GMAT starts with the Analytical Writing Assessment (AWA), or essay section.
-Students will be presented with an argument and then asked to write an article analyzing the validity of that argument.
+The Analytical Writing Assessment (AWA) is an essay section assessing how a student completes an “Analysis of an Argument” task.
+Students will be presented with an argument and then asked to write a critique analyzing the validity of that argument.
 This section is scored on a scale of 0-6 in half-point increments and will take 30 minutes.

-The integrated reasoning section also takes 30 minutes.
+The Integrated Reasoning (IR) section also takes 30 minutes.
 Students will be tested on their ability to analyze information from multiple sources.
 They will be presented with information in a variety of forms, including written, graphs, charts and tables.
 They will have to answer 12 multi-part questions.
 The GMAT scoring for this section is on a scale of 1-8 in whole-point increments.

-The quantitative section is 75 minutes long and consists of 37 questions.
+The Quantitative Reasoning section is 62 minutes long and consists of 31 questions.
 Those questions come in two forms.
 Problem-solving questions ask students to select the answer to a math problem from five answer choices.
 Data sufficiency questions ask students whether they can solve a problem with given information.
-This section is scored on a scale of 0-60.
-This section is also computer adaptive, which means that the GMAT scoring isn’t based solely on whether you answered the questions correctly, but also the difficulty level of the questions.
+This section is scored on a scale of 0-60, although most scores range from 7-50.
+This section is also computer adaptive, which means that the GMAT scoring isn’t based solely on whether you answered the questions correctly, but also the progressing difficulty level of the questions.

-The final section on the GMAT is the verbal section, which is also 75 minutes and computer adaptive.
-This section has 41 questions of three types: critical reasoning, sentence correction and reading comprehension.
-This is also scored on a scale of 0-60.
-The verbal and quantitative scores together make up the overall score, which is on a scale of 200-800 in 10-point increments.
+The Verbal Reasoning section takes 65 minutes to complete and is also computer adaptive.
+This section has 36 questions of three types: critical reasoning, sentence correction and reading comprehension.
+The Verbal Reasoning section is also scored on a scale of 0-60, with most scores ranging from 9-44.

 Learn more about UWF’s online MBA programs.